Ousted ambassador, amid cheers and a tweet, has her say

 Whatever the president’s intent, the moment seemed consistent with Yovanovitch’s account that she was “kneecapped” by a smear campaign, then ousted, as Trump and his allies pushed Ukraine to investigate Joe Biden and his son.

 It was also hard not to notice that Trump, who has an extensive history of putting down women who challenge him, had abstained from attacking a pair of tweedy male diplomats who had told a similar story Wednesday.
-But when Yovanovitch sat at the same witness table and relayed her experience, Trump fired off a tweet that weaponized her three-decade record of diplomatic postings.
+But when Yovanovitch, who usually goes by Masha, sat at the same witness table and relayed her experience, Trump fired off a tweet that weaponized her three-decade record of diplomatic postings.

 “Everywhere Marie Yovanovitch went turned bad,” Trump wrote in part, referencing Somalia, the first of her 13 assignments.

 Yovanovitch, 60, shrugged and smiled.
 “Well,” she said.
-“I don’t think I have such power, not in Mogadishu and some other places.”
+“I don’t think I have such powers, not in Mogadishu and some other places.”

 By the end of the day, the dark-suited career diplomat and daughter of immigrants who fled the former Soviet Union and Nazi Germany had her own Twitter hashtag and her version of a mic drop moment.

-Note: This story has been corrected to change ``such power’’ to ``such powers’ in Yovanovitch quote in 6th paragraph that begins, `Yovanovitch, 60, ...’